aiman-al-masoud/deixiscript/docs/thesis/2-programming-languages.typ

 // To use an example from natural language,
 // "the cat that ate the tuna that swam in the ocean is sitting on the bench"

+To make an informal example, suppose that you have a "variable declaration" and a "function definition" such as the following:

+`
+X is the oven.
+to bake a cake: put it inside of X.
+...
+...
+bake the cake.
+`

+If the above language is statically scoped, then when calling the function "bake" from whichever distant position in the code, "X" will always be "the oven", no matter what.
+But if the above language is dynamically scoped, well... it depends!
+If the function "bake" is called from a context where the name "X" has been redefined to mean something else: "the freezer" let's suppose, then the cake will be baked by placing it in the freezer!

+//  implicit args problem